The Fairy Tale Turned Reality Show

 So, the first date happens.
 He could have been boring or conceited.
 It could have been extremely built up.
 But no. We have drinks on a cotton-candy pink sunset kind of night.
 He’s CUTER than his photos.

 We text a few days later and he mentions a trip coming up to visit his Grandma.
 I had a really special relationship with mine, so I immediately thought it was cute.
 I asked him what the occasion was and he responds back saying, "She's very sick and I'm going to go help find her lost Jade ring".
-What a unique comment, but wow.
+What a unique comment, but my heart stops.

-My heart stops.
-I look down at my hand at the Jade ring I've worn every day for the past 7 years.
-It was the last gift my Grandma ever gave me before she passed away and it's my signature jewelry item.
-I send him a picture of it.
+I look down at my hand and see the Jade ring I've worn every day for the past 7 years.
+It was the last gift my Grandma ever gave me before she passed away.
+I call it my signature jewelry item.
+I then send him a picture of it.

 "Wow a Jade ring!
 What are the chances?!
 Maybe that's what Grannies do...buy Jade rings?"